mburleigh/ProjectReferenceContextMenuExtension/README.md

 Open the NuGet.org home page for any selected NuGet references

 ### 3. Search StackOverflow
-Open a StackOverflow search for based on the NuGet id of selected references
+Open a StackOverflow search based on the NuGet id of selected references

 ## Contribute
 Check out the [contribution guidelines](CONTRIBUTING.md)